libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 tif (though only load, not save), svg and ppm/pfm/pnm to work only via this new stream class.

-We plan to move more loaders and savers over in the next few libvips versions.
+We plan to rework more loaders and savers in the next few libvips versions.
+The old file and buffer API will become a thin layer over the new stream system.